 • £175,000 (2020-21)

-By 2020, assuming the qualifying conditions are met, an individual will be able to pass on as much as £500,000 without their estate incurring any inheritance tax liability.
+This means that, in the 2020-21 tax year, assuming the qualifying conditions are met, an individual will be able to pass on as much as £500,000 – £325,000 nil rate band plus £175,000 relating to the value of their home – without their estate incurring any inheritance tax liability.

-For those of you with estates with a net value of more than £2million there is a tapered withdrawal of the residence nil-rate band.
+For those with estates with a net value of more than £2million, there is a tapered withdrawal of the residence nil-rate band.
 Here the amount of available relief will be reduced by £1 for every £2 of value by which the estate exceeds the tapered threshold.

 Qualifying for the residence nil-rate band